Albania Passport Ranking

-The Albanian passport currently ranks on the 50th place according to the Guide visa index.
+The Albanian passport currently ranks on the 50th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 114 countries.
 Giving it an overall medium mobility score.
 Albanian passport holders have visa-free and visas on arrival access to countries such as Brazil, Israel, Turkey and the entire European Union.
 This allows almost instant travel worldwide.
 Albanian passport holders do however require a visa to enter about 112 destinations in the world.
 Some of the countries where visa is required are China, Japan and India.

 The Republic of Albania is located in Europe with neighboring countries Montenegro, Kosovo, North Macedonia and Greece.
 It consists of 12 counties, the most important counties are Tirana, Durres, Fier and Elbasan.
 Albania has a surface area of 28,748 square kilometers and is therefore one of the smaller countries in Europe.
 The climate is mainly Mediterranean and continental with 4 distinct seasons.